 While not everyone at CBA currently gets RDOs, almost everyone at CBA benefits from this entitlement.

-This would have the effect of creating a two-tiered system where some people have access to RDOs, while new starters don’t.
+This – if you trust CBA – would create a two-tiered system where some people have access to RDOs, while new starters don’t.
 This is not acceptable.
 RDOs are a great entitlement that should remain, even if you don’t currently get the day off!

-Head to this page and submit your feedback on this proposal.
+Submit your feedback below.
 Your details will be kept confidential but your feedback used in discussions.